ten0s/ten0s.github.io/_posts/2022-07-01-debugging-dll-loading.md

 ## Prerequisites

-1. Some application fails to load due to DLL(s) loading error.
+1. Some application fails to start due to DLL loading errors.

 2. You know where to get the missing DLL(s) from.
 For example, MSYS2/MinGW64/Cygwin/GTK DLLs, see [Example](#example)